personium/website/website/blog/2020-06-15-Personium-Trails.md

 author: Yasufumi Tochiori
 ---

-We have released a demo app called "Personium Trails" that captures the movement history data on Google into Personium and exposes part of the data to others.
+We have released a demo app called "Personium Trails" that allow user to import location history data on Google into Personium and share selected data to others.

 <img
    src="/images/news/personium-trails.png"